DIPlib/diplib/changelogs/diplib_3.0.1.md

 - Added `dip::SplitRegions()`.

+- `dip::OptimalFourierTransformSize` has a new option to return a smaller or equal size, rather than a larger or equal size, so we can crop an image for efficient FFT instead of padding.

 ### Bug fixes

 - `dip::DrawPolygon2D()` produced wrong results for filled polygons when vertices were very close together